 Using Telestream Wirecast version 8 with your Dacast Account

 There are two methods to set up Wirecast with your Dacast account.
-The first method is manual configuration, and the second method is based on the Dacast integration within Wirecast.
+The first method is a manual configuration, and the second method is based on the Dacast integration within Wirecast.

 Manual configuration has the advantage of working with all sorts of different custom RTMP encoders.
 The same process can be applied to a variety of different software and hardware packages, and it only takes a couple of minutes.

-The Dacast integration sign-in setup method is faster, but doesn’t work with all platforms.
+The Dacast integration sign-in setup method is faster but doesn’t work with all platforms.
 We recommend using this method unless there are changes.
 Let’s explain how to use both methods.

 Manual configuration method

 Here’s how to manually set up Wirecast with Dacast Online Video Platform.
 There are two parts to this setup.
 The first part takes place in your Dacast account.
 In the second part of the setup, you’ll take the details provided in the first part and plug them into Wirecast.